onkar-virdi/temperature/README.md

 # research
-software could be different tyoes like system software, utility software or application software
+software could be different types like system software, utility software or application software